Ralf3/samt2/fuzzy/README.txt

 for fuzzy training.
 It can be started with: ipython notebook in the fuzzy directory.
 It is a little tutorial for the fuzzy training.
+An example for dynamic fuzzy models can be found there: Daphnie